Butternut squash soup from scratch is a classic fall favorite!

 For years, I was not a fan of butternut squash.

-I also took time to learn about the health benefits of butternut squash and became more motivated to add this vegetable into me and my family’s diet.
+I also took time to learn about the health benefits of butternut squash and became more motivated to add this vegetable to my family’s diet.

-We now enjoy some version of butternut squash on a weekly basis.
+We now enjoy some version of butternut squash weekly.

-Keep reading to find out just how easy it is to make this recipe a part of you regular meal planning.
+Keep reading to find out just how easy it is to make this recipe a part of your regular meal planning.

 HOW DO YOU THICKEN UP BUTTERNUT SQUASH SOUP

-One reason why some people shy away from butternut squash is because some butternut squash recipes are very thin.
+One reason why some people shy away from butternut squash is that some butternut squash recipes are very thin.